Query-Specific Pruning of RML Mappings (Extended Version): Preliminaries

 \section{Preliminaries}

-We formalize our pruning approach in terms of the RML-related mapping algebra of Min Oo and Hartig~\cite{minoo2025AlgebraPublished}.
-This section provides the relevant background for this work by introducing the concepts of that algebra, and of RDF~and~SPARQL.
+We formalize our pruning approach in terms of the RML-related mapping algebra of our earlier work ~\cite{minoo2025AlgebraPublished}.
+To provide the relevant background for this formalization, this section introduces the concepts of that algebra, and of RDF~and~SPARQL.